Norgri/smart-10x-cards/.ai/api-plan.md

       }
     }
     ```
-  - **Response Payload:**
+  - **Response:**
     ```json
     {
       "id": 456,
-      "session_id": "session-123",
+      "sessionId": "session-123",
+      "flashcardId": 789,
-      "action_type": "accepted",
+      "actionType": "accepted",
       "timestamp": "2023-10-01T12:05:00Z"
     }
     ```
   - **Validation:**
-    - The `action_type` field must be one of "accepted", "edited", or "rejected".
+    - The `actionType` field must be one of "accepted", "edited", or "rejected".
     - For accepted or edited flashcards, the system will automatically create a record in the `flashcards` table with an auto-generated `id`.
   - **Error Codes:**
     - 400 for invalid action types.